Day 4 | Goose Island - Grinde Bay | 30 Miles

 The hours that followed still feel like a dream.

 Slipping peacefully through The Narrows, we glide out of Narrow Cove toward Queens Bay (Stone Quarry Bay).
-A small concrete bridge creates a small connector into to the bay.
+A small concrete bridge creates a connector into to the bay.
 The paddle moves slowly.
 Familiar territory.
 Looking around, there was nothing to do but soak in the day.

 A motor raced in the distance.
 Dazed from the effort, it took a moment to recognize Mark and LaDonna’s boat, our hosts.
 Leah sat smiling in the front seat.
 Still a mile from the finish, an ear to ear grin let the satisfactory feelings wash over me.